genixpro/kwola/docs/architecture.md

 DDP.
 After a final barrier, only rank 0 writes the training record and atomically publishes a checkpoint.
 Whole traces and image batches never travel through control queues or pickle files.

+Each browser slot tracks consecutive worker failures independently.
+A failed slot retries with exponential backoff from `browser_retry_base_seconds` up to `browser_retry_max_seconds`; a successful step resets its counter.
+The experiment fails on `browser_max_consecutive_failures` (five by default) and cancels every active supervisor.
+Training-worker failures remain immediately fatal.
+Retry, recovery, terminal-failure, and shutdown events are written to pipeline telemetry.

+While a training worker is active, the scheduler collects durations from successful browser steps.
+When training completes, its duration is compared with the median browser duration from that exact window.
+The next training iteration count moves by `batch_iteration_adjustment` toward the configured minimum or maximum; a window with no successful browser completion leaves the schedule unchanged.

 ## Inference and training geometry

 The action catalog is stable and sorted: click/clear, explicit custom typing strings, configured